DarienLibrary/website_content/content/_finished/oboc/oboc.md

 </div>

 **Wednesday, June 17th at 7 p.m.**<br />
-Carroll Stenson leads a literary exploration of the themes of the novel.
+Carroll Stenson (of Short Stories for Short/Long Days) leads a literary exploration of the themes of the novel.
+What can we learn from the monster?
 <br />
 <br />
 </div>